mthiebaux/JSNtemplate/README.md

 localhost:8080/api/A/B
 ```

+The 'api' button will append the input text to a GET request.
 Each call to the /api handler (and each press of the API button) reads a count value out of ./data.json, increments it, updates the file, and returns that value.

 ## Testing RPC